- Location: New Jersey

 Below are some facts about driving-related risks and how to avoid them.
 We've also included information about what to do if you do find yourself involved in a traffic accident.
 By enrolling in a state-approved driver education course and practicing driving under supervision, hopefully you can avoid being ticketed or worse, being involved in an accident.

 Even though you're just starting out and most other drivers on the road have more expertise, there's a lot you can do to avoid trouble on the road.
 Since most accidents are caused by driver error, you will want to master the skill of driving defensively―in other words, not letting other drivers' mistakes cause an accident with you.
-Basically, this means learning what to do in any situation that calls for a quick driving decision and avoiding panic at the same time.
+This means learning what to do in any situation that calls for a quick driving decision and avoiding panic at the same time.

 Here are just a few commonsense tips for safe driving on the highway: